flopcat/streamlogin/README.md

 These accounts may be edited from within the program.

 Each account has two states, active and inactive.
-Each state has a display text field for the username's link, and checkbox indicating which ip address the path-related modes will use, and four modes:
+Each state has a display text field, url field, path-related fields, and checkboxes indicating which ip address the path-related modes will use.

+* type.
+The sort of information to be presented. (text, link, audio, video)
+* text.
+The display text associated with the state.
 * url.
-The username's display link will have this url
+The username's link (if used) will have this url
 * path+port.
 Same, but use a path+port on a specific ip (client or server)
 * path.
 Same, but use a path on a specific ip (client or server)
-* none.
-The link goes nowhere.
+* ip.
+The path(+path) should use the client or server address.

 path+port and path options in conjuction with client ip are useful for port-forwarding using your router.  path+port and path options with server ip